brettgabriel89/360/README.md

-# Econ 360: Issues in Industrial Organization, Antitrust Economics
+# Econ 360: Issues in Industrial Organization

 Welcome to the course GitHub page for __EC360: Issues in Industrial Organization__ taught at the University of Oregon.